EricLBuehler/candle-lora/README.md

 However, using a fine-tuned LoRA model for inference will have a negative impact on performance.
 This is because the original layer must still be used to calculate the outputs.
 However, for a LoRA model, an algorithm known as weight merging nullifies the added cost of using the fine-tuned LoRA model by merging the LoRA and original weights.
 Weights may also be unmerged.

+Please see our recent paper [X-LoRA](https://github.com/EricLBuehler/xlora).
+We introduce a MoE inspired method to densely gate LoRA adapters powered by a model self-reflection forward pass.
+For inference, we have created [mistral.rs](https://github.com/EricLBuehler/mistral.rs), which is written in Rust and enables inference of X-LoRA and other models including quantized.

 ## Get started
 1) To install, run the following:
 ```